-In his 35 years in development sector, Altaf started off as a volunteer working with children living on the streets and went on to become one of the founder members of Saathi, an NGO which worked with youth living on the streets and their rehabilitation.
+In his 35 years in the development sector, Altaf started off as a volunteer working with children living on the streets and went on to become one of the founder members of Saathi, an NGO which works with youth living on the streets and their rehabilitation.

 This intense and ongoing engagement has not only exposed him to various dimensions of work with children and young adults, and various strategies of interventions but also the nuances of organizational functioning like governance, leadership facilitation, program planning, monitoring and evaluation.

 Altaf has been using the ‘Outward-Bound’ Learning Methodology (OBL) to stimulate and motivate participants.
 The framework and design of these wilderness programs are built to create a series of intense, life like experiences and simulations that engage participants by enabling them to get in touch with their mental and physical capacities, things that may have been corroded over years.
 Altaf’s expertise has been strengthening and conditioning the foundation of the organization and encouraging the journey forward.